carlixyz/Lua-Vermelha/README.md

 To run on Web you need to execute ./run_web.bat in a command line inside root project folder

-- Be always sure to include data folder in both places otherwise it won't work:
+#### Be always sure to copy and include data folder in both places otherwise it won't work:
 - > LuaVermelha\build 					// for emscripten
 - > LuaVermelha\intermediate\build\x64-Debug   		// for MVC